 Chair | Raleigh Zook

-Raleigh Zook is a third-year from Ashland, Virginia.
-She is planning to double major in Foreign Affairs and Middle Eastern Studies.
-She has staffed, vice-chaired and chaired VAMUN and VICS Model UN conferences.
-She enjoys lectures and debates from the IRO and Alexander Hamilton Society, and is also involved with the VISAS program where she helps build English communication skills with international students.
-She spent her summer studying Arabic in Jordan and also interning in for a Virginian Congressman.
-This upcoming summer she will be interning for the Bureau of Near Eastern Affairs for the Department of State.
-She is looking forward to chairing the Qatari Government Diplomatic Crisis committee at VICS this year!
+Raleigh Zook is a fourth-year from Ashland, Virginia.
+She is majoring in Foreign Affairs and Middle Eastern Studies.
+She has staffed, vice-chaired and chaired VAMUN and VICS Model UN conferences since her first-year.
+She is President of the Alexander Hamilton Society, an English tutor for a Skype Syrian refugee program, and a Language Consultant for the VISAS program where she helps build English communication skills with international students.
+She is looking forward to chairing the Hyperinflation, Handguns, and Housearrest: The 2017 Zimbabwean Coup D'etat committee for VICS this year!

 Crisis Director | Mohit Srivastav